-Throughout the deleading activity, and when weather permits, LFR will collect one upwind and two downwind air samples for lead in order to determine the effectiveness of the lead hazard control techniques.
-The lead air sample results will be compared to the OSHA action level of 30 micrograms per cubic meter (μ g/m3) based on an 8-hour time weighted average.
-Lead air samples will be analyzed at an AIHA- and DHS-accredited laboratory using National Institute for Occupational Safety and Health (NIOSH) Method 7082.
+Throughout the deleading activity, and when weather permits, one upwind and two downwind air samples will be collected for lead in order to determine the effectiveness of the lead hazard control techniques.
+The lead air sample results will be compared to the OSHA action level of 30 micrograms per cubic meter based on an 8-hour time-weighted average.
+Lead air samples will be analyzed at an AIHA- and DHS-accredited laboratory using National Institute for Occupational Safety and Health Method 7082.

-Following the completion of lead stabilization activities, LFR will conduct a visual clearance of the work area to ensure that paint chips do not remain in the surrounding soils.
+Following the completion of lead stabilization activities, a visual clearance of the work area will be conducted to ensure that paint chips do not remain in the surrounding soils.